The Best Way to Schedule Posts on Instagram: Stories, Feed Posts, and IGTV

 how to schedule instagram posts using facebook creator studio

-The only downside to using Creator Studio is that you’re only able to schedule Instagram feed posts.
-To schedule Instagram Stories or IGTV content, you’ll need to use a third-party app.
+The only downside to Creator Studio is that you can only schedule Instagram feed posts.
+To schedule Instagram Stories, you’ll need to use a third-party app.

 Buffer